 8. Are sessions ever cancelled?

 Yes.
-If the weather is not safe (extreme heat/cold/wind/storm), we will cancel a session and add it onto the end.
+If the weather is not safe (extreme heat/cold/wind/storm/high levels of smoke), we will cancel a session or shorten it.
 While we do intend to go outside every session, we still feel very strongly that it must be both safe and enjoyable for our participants.
+If sessions can be rescheduled, that may be an option, but sometimes it may not be feasible to do so.

 9. What training and skills do the instructors have?

-Our instructors have a variety of skills to lead a variety of programming that range from education and biology degrees to plant identification, bushcrafting, and forest school certification.
-We each bring our own unique sets of talents to our sessions that allow us to make use of teachable moments and provide guideance and support where needed.
+Our instructors have a variety of skills to lead a variety of programming that range from education and biology degrees to plant identification, bushcraft, first aid and forest school certification.
+We each bring our own unique sets of talents to our sessions that allow us to make use of teachable moments and provide guidance and support where needed.

 10. How will I know if I will like this?
 Or my children will?

-Welcome to Southwest Saskatchewan's newest outdoor school and nature program!
+Welcome to SW Saskatchewan's newest outdoor school and nature program!